THE FLYING DUTCHMAN

 The trip was monumental in other regards.
 James was along, this time with his 15-year old daughter.
 The women and girls were entranced by Rachel.
 Her long, mostly straight hair, compared to theirs which was curly.
 The fact that she was undertaking such a long voyage with a group of men.

-There were harder moments.
+There were harder moments, when the seeming randomness of life shows us our blessing, and what we might give.
 Peter tells me later: In 2008, while passing through the village of Jaure, a woman came crawling out of her hut to meet him.
 She’d developed a tropical ulcer on her leg, likely from a simple scratch or insect bite, which had festered in the absence of simple things we take for granted: clean water, gauze pads and band-aids, neosporin.
 The smell was awful.
 “We were on the satellite phone with anyone, mining company to see if they could bring a helicopter in.”
 It was futile, they left everything they had: a cleaning regimen and antibiotics, but it was clear that she didn’t have a chance.

-It was on this trip that Peter and James were struck by a realization… the people of the Mimai River valley had nothing to offer the world in return… nothing, perhaps, except history.
+It was on the trip with James’s daughter that Peter and James were struck by a realization… the people of the Mimai River valley had nothing to offer the world in return… nothing, perhaps, except history.
 A history.
 And a very real piece of that history: The Flying Dutchman.

 Thus began Peter’s search for the plane.